logzio/logz-docs/_source/logzio_collections/_metrics-sources/cassandra.md

 curl -L -O https://raw.githubusercontent.com/prometheus/jmx_exporter/master/example_configs/cassandra.yml
 ```

-#### These steps should be performed on all Cassandra nodes

-##### Configure Cassandra
+##### Configure Cassandra to forward metrics to Metricbeat

+You will need to repeat the following procedure for each Cassandra node that will be sending metrics to Logz.io.

-In order to integrate Cassandra with the JMX exporter, we'll need to add one line to Cassandra's configuration file:
+In order to integrate Cassandra with the JMX exporter, we'll need to add one line to Cassandra's configuration file.

-1. Navigate to Cassandra's configuration directory (in my case, it is located in /etc/cassandra.
-Might also be found in /etc/cassandra/conf).
-Open the file 'cassandra-env.sh' in edit mode .
+Navigate to the Cassandra configuration directory.
+(Depending on the installation method, it may be located under `/etc/cassandra` or `/etc/cassandra/conf`.)
+Open the file `cassandra-env.sh` in edit mode.

-2. Without deleting or changing any of the content of the file, simply add the following line (note that the paths here should match to the Cassandra paths you used):
+Without deleting or changing any of the content of the file, add the following line (after making the necessary changes to match the paths to your details):

 ```
 JVM_OPTS="$JVM_OPTS -javaagent:/lib/jmx_prometheus_javaagent-0.13.0.jar=7070:/lib/cassandra.yml"
 ```

+##### Restart Cassandra

-3. Save your changes and restart Cassandra
+Save your changes and restart Cassandra.

 ```
 systemctl restart cassandra
 ```

-##### Test JMX exporter metrics endpoint **(Optional)**
+##### Verify the JMX exporter metrics endpoint

 At this point, the metrics for your Cassandra server should be locally exposed in Prometheus format.
 It's recommended that you test your JMX exporter metrics endpoint: